Gaurav0597/Event-Management-System-MERN/README.md

 ## Features :

 • Admin Features:
 • Admin can add particular event also delte event.
 • Admin can see all the Participants and delete the particular participant.
-  • Admin can explore the details of Participants and their registered event
+• Admin can explore the details of Participants and their registered events

-• Participant's Features:
+**• Participant's Features:**
 • Participant's can register events and able to see registered event in the profile page
 • Participant's can delete their registered events

 <h3>Home Page/h3>